 This feature is controlled via the the Lead/Member Cases (Compact) block that is typically placed on the Case Profile.

-This feature used to be known as "Master and Subordinate Cases".
+This feature was previously known as "Master and Subordinate Cases".

 Placing either a lead or member case in a restricted program will not impact the users ability to see notes from that lead/member case on the corresponding client profile.

 Reporting: The top level Case Data table contains a "Member Case?" boolean field.
 Filter on that field for "Yes" to get only member cases.
 The Case Data > Lead Case of This Case subtable contains information about the lead case.
 An example report can be downloaded from the Example Reports page.